-You may have a garment that has bias binding along the armhole or neckline edge and you wonder how to alter it.
+You may have a garment that you need to alter but it has bias binding (or edging) along the armhole and/or neckline edge.

 The binding is a separate, narrow, bias strip of fabric that is sewn on to the garment.